Machine Learning Force Fields: Best practices and Pitfalls

 At this point, a subtle difference between cutoffs used in NNPs of the message-passing type (see Section~\ref{subsubsec:high_dimensional_neural_network_potentials}) and descriptor-based NNPs (as well as kernel machines based on local atomic environments) should be pointed out.
 In message-passing schemes, information between all atoms within the cutoff radius is exchanged over $T$ iterations, thus the \emph{effective} cutoff radius increases by a factor of $T$.
 This means that in order to distribute the computation over multiple machines, it is either necessary to communicate updates to other machines after each iteration, or a sufficiently large subdomain needs to be stored on all machines.

-\paragraph{Are long-range interactions expected to be important for the system of interest?} \textit{If strong long-range contributions to the energy are present, it is advisable to either use a global model, or augment a local ML method by explicitly including physical interaction terms.}
+\paragraph{Are long-range interactions expected to be important for the system of interest?} \textit{If strong long-range contributions to the energy are present, it is advisable to either use a model without cutoffs, or augment the pure ML approach by explicitly including physical interaction terms.}

 As described earlier, many ML-FFs introduce cutoffs to exploit chemical locality.
 An obvious downside of this approach is that all interactions beyond the cutoff cannot be represented.
 For uncharged molecules without strong dipole moments, relevant interactions are usually sufficiently short-ranged that this is not problematic.
 However, when strong long-ranged (e.g.\ charge-dipole) interactions are important, cutoffs may introduce significant errors.
-Models such as (s)GDML, which consider the global chemical structure, do not suffer from this issue.
+Models such as (s)GDML, which consider the whole chemical structure without introducing cutoffs, do not suffer from this issue in principle.

-While it is possible to simply increase the cutoff distance until more long-ranged contributions can be neglected, this decreases the computational efficiency and data efficiency of models.
+While it is possible to simply increase the cutoff distance until more long-ranged contributions can be neglected, this decreases the computational and data efficiency of models which were designed with cutoffs in mind.
 A better alternative could be to include the relevant physical interaction terms explicitly in the model.
 For example, TensorMol\cite{yao2018tensormol} and PhysNet\cite{unke2019} include such correction terms by default, but other models can be augmented in a similar fashion.
-Although not strictly necessary, even global models may profit from such terms by an increased data efficiency.
+Although not strictly necessary, even models without cutoffs may profit from such terms by an increased data efficiency.